Eng-Yousef-Mohamed/WhatsApp-AutoBot/README.md

 6. **Run the Flask application:**
     After the environment setup, the bot should start running.
 You can verify that the application is working by sending a WhatsApp message to the Twilio sandbox number.

-7. **Verify the bot is working:**
-    - Send a message saying "اخبرني حديث" to the Twilio WhatsApp sandbox number.
     - You should receive a random Hadith in response.

 ## Flask Application